 Types of foods Kenyans eat

 Given the fact that Kenya has 42 counties, this is evidence enough that it has wide varieties of delicacies.
-However, in today’s article, we will look at the favorite all-time food, snacks, and beverages.
-We will start out with the beverages and then move to snacks and finally complete with the real food.
+However, in today’s article, we will look at the all-time favourite food, snacks, and beverages.
+We will start with the drinks and then move to snacks and finally complete with the real food.

 Kenyan Food: Beverages